 And if fuel leaks out and contaminates the surrounding areas it could cause a huge environmental issue and a substantial clean-up task will be required.
 If you’re tank is corroded, you should treat this as an emergency and act immediately.

-If in doubt, act now.
+If in doubt about fuel contamination, act now.

 If you’re not sure whether or not your fuel is contaminated, act on the safe side and assume it is.
 Don’t wait until your in a situation where you’re facing an environmental issue and need to contact us for remediation services.